 Below is a chart that lists some of the interesting residents who are buried in the Pittsford Cemetery.

-(Click on the individual name to read about each one.)
+(Click on the individual name to read more about each of the ones who are listed here.)

-Click HERE for a map of the burial locations.
+Click HERE for a map of these burial locations.
+Click HERE for the link to a "Self-Guided" Tour.

 NAME